diasyrmus/diasyrmus.github.io/_posts/2023-03-04-journal-entry.md

 date: 2023-03-04
 ---

 Recently, things have been feeling better.
 Someone reached out and helped me mend myself, mentally, emotionally.
 To start to mend myself.
+To help me start to mend myself.

 I stopped taking SSRIs, and whether related or not, there has been more of a general sense of enjoyment.
 A retreat of the anhedonia I had been feeling.
 It is of course hard to pin anything on these feelings.
 I am trying not to run away with anything.
 Equally, I am trying not to deny agency and tangibility, a sense of possibility, with these feelings.
 Mirth, enjoyment at being on my bike, amusement, warmth, tenderness.